- court-grade translator with ten-plus years of legalisation experience on staff for Dutch

 The receiving Dutch authority will usually request one or more of the following alongside your translated Divorce Decree; we'll email a destination-specific checklist once we know your target country.

-- Visa application — typically also needs your passport bio page and a recent photo.
+- Visa application — usually travels with the passport bio page and, where the office asks for one, a recent photograph.

 - Single-status proof — typically also needs your passport bio page and a recent photo.